microsoft/sqlsourabh/DataMovementSamples/Bidirectional_Data_Sync/ReadMe.md

 ### Merge Statement

 The solution makes use the MERGE T-SQL statment to update/insert records in the SQL target table.
 This code is implemented as a stored procedure as described below.
-This SP takes the target tablename and a table values parameter Input.
+This SP takes the target tablename and a table valued parameter Input (the TelemetryDataTable is defined as a Table Data Type in the databases) .
 The table type acts as the source for the MERGE statement. **You'll need to change the SP on the source servers to match the schema of your source tables**.
 For more information, see [MERGE (Transact-SQL)](https://docs.microsoft.com/sql/t-sql/statements/merge-transact-sql) and [Use Table-Valued Parameters (Database Engine)](https://docs.microsoft.com/sql/relational-databases/tables/use-table-valued-parameters-database-engine).

 ```sql
 Create Procedure dbo.WriteChangesToTable @tableName nvarchar(50), @tableInput TelemetryDataTable READONLY